 a) The proposed Project would not involve substantial physical construction and would not involve any substantial change in operational or maintenance activities.
 As such, the proposed Project would not extend water system infrastructure in the Town and therefore would not induce indirect population growth in areas not already served by water infrastructure.
-Operation and maintenance of the system would be performed by the Town from the existing AVR operation and maintenance facility and would require approximately the same level of staff, since the size of the system would not change.
+Operation and maintenance of the system would be performed from an as yet undetermined location; however, operation and maintenance of the system would require approximately the same level of staff, since the size of the system would not change.
 Therefore, the proposed Project would not result in a change in employment in the Town.
 Given these factors, there would be no impact to population growth and this issue does not require further study in the EIR.
 Therefore, this environmental factor will be scoped out of the Project EIR.